Doug-AWS/aws-cdk-intro-workshop/workshop/content/50-table-viewer/400-expose-table.md

 }
 {{</highlight>}}

-## Now we can access the table from our stack
+## Now we can access the table from your stack

 Go back to `cdk-workshop-stack.ts` and assign the `table` property of the table viewer: